pierste75/Halo_Sparsity/README.md

 # Installation

 Modify the Makefile to specify your Fortran compiler, after compiling the code run the executable, sparsity.
 Namelist files for LCDM-WMAP7 and Planck cosmological parameters can be found in the NAMELIST folder.
-The code can be easily modified to include other mass function parametrizations at M500c and M1000c, see module in mf_commons.f90.
+The code can be easily modified to include other mass function parametrizations at M500c and M1000c, see corresponding functions in module MF in mf_commons.f90.
 It can also be easily extended to include sparsity definition for other overdensity thresolds.

 # Acknowledgements